Islamic State militants blow up ancient Arch of Triumph in Palmyra

 Earlier this month it was also confirmed the militants had destroyed some of the best preserved of Palmyra's funeral towers, sandstone constructions built to hold the remains of the ancient city's richest families.

-Palmyra was one of the most important cultural centres of the ancient world, according to cultural agency UNESCO, which has described it as the crossroads of several civilizations.
+Palmyra was one of the most important cultural centres of the ancient world, according to UNESCO, which has described it as the crossroads of several civilisations.

 Islamic State has declared a caliphate in territory it holds across Syria and Iraq and has destroyed other monuments it says are pagan and sacrilegious.

-(Reporting by Kinda Makieh; Writing by Suleiman Al-Khalidi; Editing by Eric Walsh)
+(Reporting by Kinda Makieh; Additional reporting by Ingrid Melander in Paris; Writing by Suleiman Al-Khalidi, Editing by Angus MacSwan)